Tofame/CityVoice/README.md

   Secure sign-up/login using JWT-based token system.

 - 🛡️ **Admin Panel**
   Admin Panel usable only by authorized users.
-Allows for user management.
+Allows for management of users and projects posted.
-  In the future will allow for project management (WIP).

 - 📨 **Newsletter Subscription**
   Users can subscribe to updates and notifications about new initiatives.

+- 🔍 **Projects Browsing**
+  Panel filled with projects with assistance of many filters like project status, will allow residents to easily stay up-to-date on how the city changes.

-- 📢 **Projects Voting (WIP, Not implemented yet)**
+- 📢 **Projects Voting**
   Authenticated users can vote on proposed city improvement projects.

-- 🔍 **Projects Browsing (WIP – Not implemented yet)**
-  Panel filled with projects with assistance of many filters like project status, will allow residents to easily stay up-to-date on how the city changes.
+  The vote can be either positive (upvote) or negative (downvote).
+It is possible to cancel/change assigned vote.

+- 💬 **Project Comments**
+  Besides voting on projects, each of the projects has a comment section, in which logged users can leave their opinions.
+For each posted comment, the author of the comment and site moderator/admin have ability to edit/remove them.

 ---